Subaru Crosstrek Review & Prices

 However, it corners really nicely and is pretty comfortable.
 Plus, there’s that off-road ability - the Crosstrek isn’t a true mud-plugger like a Land Rover Defender, but with permanent four-wheel drive and some useful off-road tech it’s more capable than any other compact SUV on sale.
 No trepidation about muddy lanes or overflow parking in a field.

 If you like what you’ve read so far you can see how much you could save by checking out Carwow’s Subaru Crosstrek deals.
 You could get a great deal on the old Subaru XV by browsing our used Subaru deals.
-And when the time comes to sell your current car, Carwow can help with that too.
+And if you want to sell your car online, Carwow can help with that too.

 How much is the Subaru Crosstrek?